-The proposed residential and commercial uses are consistent with the Plan.
+The proposed residential uses are consistent with the Plan.

-3. Form of Development, Height and Density (Refer to drawings in Appendix D and statistics in Appendix H)
+3. Form of Development, Height and Density (Refer to drawings in Appendix C and statistics in Appendix G)

 In assessing urban design performance, staff considered the Plan's built-form expectations.